 Many other people went there too; the redneck oil-riggers, private security operators who protected the oil-fields and high-status individuals.

-I was in the middle of an interesting coversation with an ex-officer of my own regiment when a man we didn’t know sat at the bar next to me and ordered a large whiskey.
+I was in the middle of an interesting conversation with an ex-officer of my own regiment (Royal Irish Rangers) when a man we didn’t know sat at the bar next to me and ordered a large whiskey.

 His Irish accent hit me straight away.
 He was dressed in old dirty clothes and wore a ‘Keffiyah’ around his head – a black and white chequered one, identical to the one I use myself.

-Despite his scruffy beard I recognised his eyes when he turned to say hello, and old memories flooded back to me in that instant after a period of 30 years had gone by.
+Despite his scruffy beard I recognised his blue eyes when he turned to say hello, and old memories flooded back to me in that instant after a period of twenty years had gone by.

-I said to him ‘Dominic, don’t you recognise me?’.
-He took a long slug of his whiskey before he replied.
+I said to him “Dominic, don’t you recognise me?”.
+He looked down at the floor and took a long slug of his whiskey before he replied in a tired voice.

 We went to eat together in the restaurant there as I judged he needed a good meal and it was on me.
 Then all my mates joined in too and we got a bigger table.